-The MCO shall be in compliance with the Administrative Simplification requirements of HIPAA, any regulations promulgated thereunder, and the Health Care Administrative Simplification Act of 1994, Minnesota Statutes, §62J.50 et. seq., including but not limited to Subchapter C, except as provided in section 3.14.1.
+The MCO shall be in compliance with the Administrative Simplification requirements of HIPAA, and any regulations promulgated thereunder, and the Health Care Administrative Simplification Act of 1994, Minnesota Statutes, §62J.50 et. seq., including but not limited to compliance with 45 CFR Subchapter C, except as provided in section 3.16.1.2 above.